 DPM gets around these shortcomings by using fast, dependable disks for online backup while restricting tape to long-term storage.
 The high performance of hard disks allows ongoing transparent backup, reduces restoration point intervals to as little as 15 minutes, and substantially lowers restoration time.
 For enhanced disk dependability, DPM 2010 supports disk clustering and fault-tolerant arrays.
 New features of Data Protection Manager 2010 include support for Windows Server 2008 Hyper-V virtual machines and CSV, the option to recover single files, Database Availability Group support for Exchange 2010, enhanced operation with SharePoint Server, and protection during a Live Migration procedure.

-How Progent's Microsoft Engineers Can Help You Integrate DPM 2010
+How Progent's Microsoft Engineers Can Assist You Integrate System Center Data Protection Manager 2010

-- Configure Protection Groups
+- Set up Protection Groups and Storage Pools

-- Plan tape rotation and management
+- Plan tape rotation and administration

-- Maximize backup and restoration performance
+- Optimize backup and recovery performance